moorepants/dissertation/systemidentification.rst

    The rider attempted to track a line in similar fashion as the "Track Straight Line" maneuver except that the line was a single lane change.
-On the pavilion floor, the line was taped on the ground and the rider was instructed to do whatever felt best to stay on the line :ref:`Figure 3
-   <figPavilionLaneChange>`.
-They could use full preview looking ahead, focus
-   on the front wheel and line, or a combination of both.
+On the pavilion floor, the line was taped on the ground and the rider was instructed to do whatever felt best to stay on the line :ref:`Figure 13.3<figPavilionLaneChange>`.
+They could use full preview looking ahead, focus on the front wheel and line, or a combination of both.
 We also tried some lane changes on the treadmill but the lack of preview of the line made it especially difficult.
 We were able to manage it by marking a count down on the belt so that the rider new when the lane change would arrive.
 The rider also new the direction of lane change before hand for all the scenarios.
 Blind With Disturbance
    We did a run or two for each rider on the pavilion floor with the rider's eyes closed to attempt to completely open the heading loop.
 In hindsight,